In 2010, Winnebago Buy Local was born.

-Since 2010 Winnebago Buy Local has grown from a couple businesses working together, to close to 200 businesses in the community working towards our common mission.
-Together, we have provided charitable donations to local non-for-profits and created annual events that bring the community in touch with Local Business owners and spread awareness of the benefits of buying local.
-We continue to work each and every year to provide the community with tools to buy local and find local businesses and provide education and opportunities for local business owners to succeed.
+Since 2010, Winnebago Buy Local has grown from a few small businesses working together, into around 200 businesses in the community working towards a common mission.
+Together, we have provided charitable donations to local non-for-profits and created annual events that bring the community closer to Local Business owners and spread awareness of the benefits to buying local.
+We continue to work each and every year to provide the county of Winnebago, IL with tools that make it easy to buy local and find local resources, as well as provide education and opportunities for local business owners to succeed.

-✓ Small businesses accounted for 65% of all net new jobs over the past 17 years.
+✓ In the past 17 years, small businesses have accounted for 65% of all net new jobs.

-✓ Residential neighborhoods served by a successful independent business district gained, on average, 50% more in home values than their citywide markets.
+✓ On average, residential neighborhoods served by a successful independent business district gains 50% more in home values than their citywide markets.

-✓ Independent retailers return more than three times as much money per dollar of sales than chain competitors.
+✓ Independent retailers return more than 3x as much money per dollar of sales than chain competitors.

-✓ Independent restaurants return more than two times as much money per dollar of sales than national restaurant chains.
+✓ Independent restaurants return more than 2x as much money per dollar of sales than national restaurant chains.

-✓ If independent businesses regained their 1990 market shares, it would create 200,000 new small businesses, generate nearly $300 billion in revenues and employ more than 1.6 million American workers.
+✓ If independent businesses regained their 1990 market shares, it would create 200,000 new small businesses, generate nearly $300 billion in revenue and employ more than 1.6 million American workers.

-✓ If just half the U.S. employed population spent $50 each month in locally owned independent businesses, it would generate more than $42.6 billion in revenue.
+✓ If 50% of the U.S. employed population spent just $50 each month in locally-owned independent businesses, it would generate more than $42.6 billion in revenue.

 ✓ For every square foot a local firm occupies, the local economy gains $179 vs. $105 for a national chain store.